Los Cabos in September 2026: Deals & Storm Risk

 Weather in Los Cabos in September

 September is one of the hottest-feeling months in Los Cabos.
 The desert heat is still strong, humidity is higher than in early summer, and afternoon comfort depends heavily on shade, pools, and sea breeze.
+Plan anything exposed before lunch, then let the hotel carry the hottest hours.

 Rain is not usually constant, but September is the month when travelers should treat storm tracking seriously.
 A normal week may bring mostly usable mornings and warm evenings.
 A bad week can bring rough seas, cancelled boat tours, or disruption from a Pacific tropical system.
+For the bigger pattern across the country, compare this with Mexico rainy season before locking in a coastal route.

 | September factor | What it means for your trip |